squint-cljs/squint/README.md

 ## ClavaScript

-Experimental ClojureScript/Lisp syntax to JavaScript compiler.
+Experimental ClojureScript syntax to JavaScript compiler.

 > :warning: This project is an experiment and not recommended to be used in
 > production.
 It currently has many bugs and will undergo many breaking changes.